 - Insoluble fiber can't break down and stays in our digestive tract but does a great job helping to drag unwanted toxins out of our system.

-- Insoluble fiber also helps to add bulk to our stool, which, when combined with water, helps us ‘go’ easier.
+- This type of fiber also helps to add bulk to our stool, which, when combined with water, helps us 'go' easier.

 - You'll also feel fuller when you eat foods with more insoluble fiber.